Choose the type of information you seek

 3.3.3 Shall the turnover of the existing seller be included in the target's group turnover?

-The seller’s turnover is included in the target’s group turnover if it holds more than 50% of the shares in the target company or the interests in the target combination.
+For the size of transaction test, the seller’s turnover is included in the target’s group turnover if it holds more than 50% of the shares in the target company or the interests in the target combination.

 and last updated on 21-04-2020 by